silky1313/silky1313/README.md

 # Hey!
 Nice to see you.
 I am a software engineer from China.
 I am currently engaged in the development of devops tools.
-I am interested in distributed system, database, IoT, Data Structure.
+I am interested in distributed system, devops, IoT, Data Structure.

 # Things I code with